 - Sharing sex toys that have been cleaned or covered with a new condom between uses

 - Dry kissing

 - Cyber sex

-- Sex toys you don't share
+- Using sex toys that you don't share

 You can find details on protective barriers like condoms on the Resources page at the end of this section.

 You and your partners will have to decide what you are comfortable doing sexually.
 If you aren't used to talking openly about sex, this could be hard to get used to.

 - Find a time and place outside the bedroom to talk.

 - Decide what are your boundaries, concerns and desires before you start to talk.